Agriculture

 Banding

-This process involves injecting or depositing potassium directly into the soil in narrow lines, either underneath or side of the plants.
-Banding using a zero till is considered a better method for tough soil that is compact or thick or holds lots of moisture.
+This process involves injecting or depositing potassium directly into the soil in narrow lines, either beneath or alongside the plants.
+Banding using a zero till is considered a better method for tough soil that is compact, thick, or holds a lot of moisture.
 The best part about this method is that it needs comparatively less fertilizer, around half of what is required in the broadcasting method.
 Thus, spreading through this method requires more work, but leads to better ROI.

 Fertigation

-Fertigation can also be used for spreading MOP fertilizers, as several forms of water-soluble potash are there.
+Fertigation can also be used for spreading MOP fertilizers, as several forms of water-soluble potash are available.
 It involves mixing potash into the water supply directly to spread it along with normal irrigation.
-It won’t replace the standard method of banding and broadcasting, but it is effective in providing more nutrients to the potassium hungry plants and ensures uniform distribution.
-However, this process is not considered much in case of MOP because chlorides can damage several crops if applied directly.
+It won’t replace the standard method of banding and broadcasting, but it is effective in providing more nutrients to potassium-hungry plants and ensures uniform distribution.
+However, this process is not widely used in MOP because chlorides can damage several crops when applied directly.
 Spreading potassium hydroxide is a better choice for fertigation.

 MOP fertilizer can be used in several crops, including vegetable crops, fruit crops, and field crops.
 The following table shows the MOP fertilizer uses in different crops: